fewling/MyTec-Code-Test/README.md

    - Contains the features of the application, each represented by a sub-folder.
    - Each module contains its own data sources, repositories, services, blocs, models, and views.
    - Modules are self-contained and can be developed independently.
+   - Yet, some modules are designed to be global and are accessible in other modules, such as authentication.

 3. `pages` folder:
    - The actual UI pages of the application.
-   - Defines the UI components and corresponding dependencies for each page.
+   - Defines the arrangement of UI components and corresponding dependencies for each page.

 4. `widgets` folder:
    - Contains reusable & generic widgets that can be used across different modules and pages.